adamwong246/testeranto/docs/index.md

 import { implementation } from "./Rectangle.test.implementation";
 import { specification } from "./Rectangle.test.specification";
-import { interface } from "./Rectangle.test.interface";
+import { adapter } from "./Rectangle.test.adapter";

 // Note the type parameters I, O, and M: these will be important later export default Testeranto<